-In order to address the ever-changing landscape, businesses need a systematic approach to identify their own risk.
+To address the ever-changing landscape, businesses need a systematic approach to identify their own risk.
 They need insights that identify existing trends as well as future exposure.
 This paper identifies how to incorporate business analytics into your decision making and how to build a proactive threat and fraud strategy.
-Read examples of how organizations apply IBM Business Analytics solutions to minimize the negative impact of risk and maximize positive results.
+Authored by IBM, this whitepaper includes examples of how organizations apply IBM business analytics solutions to minimize the negative impact of risk and maximize positive results.

 Senior Executives; Risk and Finance Managers; IT Managers; Business Intelligence Managers; Business Analysts

 Key facts about Threat and Fraud trends included in this paper:

 - According to a recent study by the Association of Certified Fraud Examiners, the typical organization loses 5 percent of its revenue to fraud every year.
 Globally, it’s estimated that annual fraud losses exceed $3.5 trillion.

 - Nearly half of organizations that are victimized by fraud are unable to recover their losses.

 - Estimates from National Heath Care Anti-Fraud Association put health care frauds costs in the US at $68 billion annually.
 Other estimates range as high $230 billion.